Research Case Study

 1. Kortshagen et al., Nonthermal Plasma Synthesis of Nanocrystals, Chemical Reviews.

-2. Wagner et al., Low-Temperature Plasma Hydrogenation of Mg Nanoparticles, J. Appl.
-Phys.
+2. Wagner et al., Low-Temperature Plasma Hydrogenation of Mg Nanoparticles, Journal of Applied Physics.